 The three main hideaway pests – tortrix moth, leaf-rolling sawfly and the lackey moth are typically all pests that you will notice the damage before seeing the adults fly around in your garden.

-Their larvae are the most likely cause for damage, so be sure to be on the lookout for the common symptoms highlighted in this article.
+Their larvae are the most likely cause of damage, so be sure to be on the lookout for the common symptoms highlighted in this article.

 How to spot if you have Tortrix moth?